Manahjs/SALES-PREDECTION/README.md

 # dataset contains the following columns:

-customer_id: Unique identifier for each customer.
+customer_id: Unique identifier for each customer. <br>
 age: Age of the customer.
 gender: Gender of the customer.
 annual_income: Annual income of the customer.